gilescope/hamster/README.md

 Just want a runner that doesn't run in a container, but tries to just, you know, run the stuff?

+# But I can't change my .gitlab-ci.yml

+No worries, if there's a .gitlab-local.yml it will use that in preference and from there you can include your .gitlab-ci.yml.
+That way you can override global variables that aren't quite right.

 # What does hamster honor?

   * `hamster target_name` will run that specific target.